 Section 2.
 NUMBER, QUALIFICATIONS AND ELECTION OF GOVERNING BOARD.
 The authorized number of Governing Board members shall be eleven (11).
-The eleven Governing Board Members shall include the five (5) national officers — president, vice president for print, vice president for broadcast, treasurer and secretary — and six (6) general board members elected by and from among the Advisory Board.
-The 6 general board members shall be elected in the following way: 1 board member representing a small chapter (less than 50 full members), 1 board member representing a medium chapter (50-99 full members), 1 board member representing a large chapter (100 or more full members), and 3 board members elected at-large by and from the Advisory Board.
-In the event there is no chapter qualified for a class of chapter (large, medium or small), the members of the Advisory Board shall elect from among themselves, one or more additional at-large representatives to the Governing Board to fill the six general members of the Governing Board.
+The eleven Governing Board Members shall include the six (6) national officers — President, Senior Vice President, Vice President for Journalism Programs, Vice President for Civic Engagement, Treasurer and Secretary — and five (5) general board members elected by and from among the Advisory Board.
+The five (5) general board members shall be elected in the following way: 2 board members representing small chapters (less than 50 full members) and/or medium chapters (50-99 full members), 1 board member representing a large chapter (100 or more full members), and 2 members elected at-large by and from the Advisory Board.
+In the event there is no chapter qualified for a class of chapter (large, medium or small), the members of the Advisory Board shall elect from among themselves, one or more additional at-large representatives to the Governing Board to fill the five general members of the Governing Board.
 All Governing Board members, with the possible exception of treasurer, shall be full dues-paying members of AAJA.
 All Governing Board members shall have voting rights on the board.

 Section 3.
-TERM OF OFFICE OF GOVERNING BOARD.
-The term of office on the Governing Board of the 5 national officers will coincide with their respective terms as national officers.
-The 6 general board members shall have a term of two years.
+GOVERNING BOARD TERM OF OFFICE.
+The term of office on the Governing Board of the 6 national officers will coincide with their respective terms as national officers.
+The 5 general board members shall have a term of two years.

 Section 4.
 ELECTION, TERM OF OFFICE AND QUALIFICATIONS OF ADVISORY BOARD.
 Members of the Advisory Board shall be chosen by the membership of the chapters no later than November 1st of each year.
 The term of office shall be two years, beginning January 1st of the following year.
 Each Advisory Board Member, including a Board member elected to fill a vacancy, shall hold office until the expiration of the term for which elected and until a qualified successor has been elected.